I'm a provider

 Please wait while you are redirected.

 Total hip resurfacing has undergone various evolutions over the past several decades, with modifications in prosthetic design and composition and implantation techniques.
 For example, similar to total hip prostheses, the acetabular components of total hip resurfacing have been composed of polyethylene.
-However, over the years it has become apparent that device failure was frequently related to the inflammatory osteolytic reaction to debris wear particles.
-This problem is aggravated in surface replacements because the larger size of the femoral head compared to total hip prosthesis increases the volume of debris wear particles.
+However, over the years it has become apparent that device failure was frequently related to the inflammatory osteolytic reaction to polyethylene debris wear particles.
 Metal acetabular components have since been designed to improve implant longevity.
-Wear particles from metal-on-metal chromium and cobalt implant components are also of potential concern.
+Sensitivity to wear particles from metal-on-metal (MoM) chromium and cobalt implant components are of increasing concern.